dyno-might/dyno-might.github.io/_posts/2021-07-15-heritability.md

 </style>"
 ---

 All psychological traits are heritable.
-This is [best replicated](https://dx.doi.org/10.1177%2F1745691615617439) finding in all of behavioral genetics.
+This is the [best replicated](https://dx.doi.org/10.1177%2F1745691615617439) finding in all of behavioral genetics.
 Some recent numbers include:

 * Religiosity: [44%](https://doi.org/10.1111%2Fj.1467-6494.2005.00316.x)
 * Schizophrenia: [79%](https://doi.org/10.1016/j.biopsych.2017.08.017)